 One of the easiest ways for you to avoid costly mistakes and position yourself for substantial profits with single-digit stocks is to see the recommendations we’re holding in our Stocks Under $10 portfolio.

-We select a diverse group of companies on the verge of big upward moves and get in when the Zacks Rank and other proven indicators point to success ahead.
+We select a diverse group of companies on the verge of big upward moves and get in when the Zacks Ranks and other proven indicators point to success ahead.
 Then we ride them long and high.
-For example, we've recently closed out positions with gains such as +63.2%, +49.1% and +40.9%.¹
+For example, we've recently closed out positions with gains such as +142.9% and +109.4%.¹

-In fact, I just added a new pick to the portfolio on Monday.
-The profit potential is impressive - and you can still jump in early.
+The profit potential is impressive – and you can still get jump in early.

 One more thing.
 Get started today and you are also welcome to download our just-released Special Report, 7 Best Stocks for the Next 30 Days.
 From our proven list of 220 Zacks Rank #1 Strong Buys, our team of experts handpicked these 7 for immediate breakout.

-But a word of caution: Your chance to download this report for free ends Sunday, October 13.
+But a word of caution: Your chance to download this report for free ends midnight Sunday, March 15.

 See our Stocks Under $10 and download the Special Report now >>

 Brian Bolan is our aggressive growth expert and the editor of the Zacks Stocks Under $10 portfolio.